 It’s not uncommon for a Florida homeowner to deal with a rogue armadillo.
 At Critter Control of Miami, we’re experts at dealing with armadillo infestations.
 We’ll keep your gardens free from the 9-banded critters.
 If you’re dealing with armadillos in your yard, consider the following tips.

-No garden in the southwest United States is safe from armadillos.
+No garden in the southeast United States is safe from armadillos.
 Since armadillos feed off of bugs and worms, they often dig up vegetable and flower beds in search of food.
 They are also known for leaving large divots in lawns as they forage for grub.
 Armadillos are nocturnal creatures, so you’ll likely only see them hunting for food at night.

 These critters have a sharp sense of smell as well as incredibly strong legs and claws, making it only too easy for them to destroy your turf as they forage.
 And since they are not territorial creatures, it can be difficult to get rid of armadillos once you have a problem—you may find different armadillos raiding your tulip beds each week.